EmanueleLenzi92/Create_Narratives/README.md

-# Module 1 – Narrative Extraction Engine
+# Algorithm for Narrative Creation

-This repository contains the first module of an automated workflow designed to build a Knowledge Graph of 454 narratives on mountain value chains developed within the MOVING project.
+This repository contains the code for the first module of an automatic workflow designed to build a Knowledge Graph of 454 narratives on mountain value chains developed within the MOVING (https://www.moving-h2020.eu/) project.

 ## Purpose

-This module transforms raw textual data into structured narratives divided into events.
+This module transforms textual data (stored in a CSV file or in raw txt files) into structured narratives divided into events.
 The output is used as the foundation for the next stages of Knowledge Graph construction.

 ## Input